AnyaVeselova/AnyaVeselova/README.md

 ## Hi there 👋

-Linguist by training and a language tutor, I embraced a new challenge by transitioning to software development.
-I discovered that the structure and grammar of language were what I loved most about teaching.
-Coding became my bridge, merging my passion for learning with my fascination for language’s logic.
-After completing the Scrimba Front-End Career Path and Northcoders full-stack bootcamp, I now contribute to the open-source project Kindly and continue expanding my skills with Founders and Coders, focusing on the latest technologies in a team of 11 talented individuals.
-Open to relocation, I’m eager to join a team where I can build, grow, and solve meaningful problems.
+I am a full-stack software engineer with a background in linguistics and language tutoring.
+My fascination with language’s structure and logic naturally led me to coding, where I discovered the same patterns and problem-solving elements.
+After completing the Scrimba Front-End Career Path and Northcoders full-stack bootcamp, I now work on the open-source project Kindly and continue developing my skills with Founders and Coders, collaborating with a team on the latest technologies.

 - 🛠️ Currently working on authentication for the nc-news website and contributing to the Kindly open-source project (never a dull moment in coding!)